Examples of Our Work

 - Load adaptive – helping the site cope during sudden traffic spikes (like being mentioned on TV’s The Food Inspectors) while also offering the best experience possible to users.

-Due to the nature of the site, it frequently experiences load spikes as new stories are posted.
+Due to the nature of the site, it frequently experiences load spikes as new stories are posted or articles go viral.

 The site is based on WordPress Content management and Publishing Platform.